 First of all, let it be said that I’m not crazy about “About” pages.
 I mean, truly?
-Can someone really know me (in my bestselling author persona or as a former corporate executive or as a retreat leader or as a former cancer patient or just as a human being) from a few paragraphs on my very public web page?
+Can someone really know me (in my bestselling author persona or as a former corporate executive or as a former cancer patient or just as a human being) from a few paragraphs on my very public web page?

 My guess is suspect at best.